 The PaperCut LPD Service has special debug options which cause the service to produce a detailed text log of activity.
 The log allows our developers to inspect the internal workings of the PaperCut application and pinpoint the cause of problems.
 Enabling debug logging is only usually required or requested by the PaperCut Support team.

 The PaperCut LPD Service is the component in the PaperCut n-tiered architecture that allows for the submission of print jobs via the LPD/LPR protocol to Windows Print Servers in a reliable and robust manner.
-It acts as a replacement to the Windows Print Services for Unix and sits between the client machine and the Windows Print Queue and hence debug here can help diagnose monitoring related problems.
+It acts as a replacement to the Windows LPD Service and sits between the client machine and the Windows Print Queue and hence debug here can help diagnose monitoring related problems.